AleksChen/ai-commit/README.md

 ## Features

 - 🔒 **Privacy First**: Your code is sent directly to your configured API provider.
 No intermediate servers, no tracking. **100% Open Source**—audit it yourself.
-Configuration is stored locally, ensuring absolute security with no backdoors.
+Configuration is stored locally.
 - 🤖 **AI-Powered Generation**: Analyzes your `git diff` to generate accurate and descriptive commit messages.
 - 📏 **Conventional Commits**: Follows the standard format (feat, fix, chore, etc.) out of the box.
+- 🎯 **Multiple Options**: Generates multiple commit message variations for you to choose from.
 - 🌍 **Multi-Language Support**: Fully localized in **English**, **Chinese**, **Japanese**, **Korean**, **Spanish**, and **Arabic**.
 - 🔧 **Highly Configurable**: Support for custom OpenAI-compatible APIs (DeepSeek, Azure, etc.), custom models, and prompts.
 - 📊 **Cost Tracking**: Built-in usage statistics to track your token consumption and costs.
 - 🚀 **Interactive Mode**: Review, edit, regenerate, or commit directly from the CLI.
 - 🧠 **Smart Context**: Automatically compresses large diffs to fit within token limits while preserving context.
+- 🎨 **Fun ASCII Art**: Customizable startup banner (Psyduck, Totoro, Cat, etc.).
+- 🪝 **Git Hook Support**: Can be used as a `prepare-commit-msg` hook or with other git tools.

 ## Installation